 The photo above, and many others, I took when I visited him on that extended trip from Minot that took me to St. Louis (Dave Morris); Bloomington, Indiana (Darryl Butler); Morgantown, WVA (Chuck); Philadelphia (the Zito brothers and their family); and mom in California.
 I would later fly from Colorado again to Morgantown, WVA, in the 1980's.
 Chuck, his wife at the time, and I visited both Antietam and Gettysburg Civil War battlefields.

 We last spoke after I had moved to the condo on Franklin St. in Denver.
 The times to call him were not easy--this was before cell phones.
 We stopped keeping in touch and lost all contact.
-Now I know that he died several years ago and his father outlived him and his mother.
-Now I have yet another friend from my past whom I know has died:
+Now I know that he died several years ago, and his father outlived him and his mother.
+Now I have yet another friend from my past whom I have known who has died:

 Rob McDonald